Cannabis Sales and Transport in Humboldt County: HS § 11359, HS § 11360, and the Interstate Line

 Why does crossing a state line turn a cannabis case into federal trafficking?

-Because cannabis is still illegal under federal law, no matter what California says.
+Because cannabis outside an FDA-approved product or a state-licensed medical program is still Schedule I under federal law, no matter what California says.
 Prop 64 only covers activity that stays inside the state.
 Cannabis grown here and moved toward another state becomes federal drug trafficking, prosecuted in federal court with penalties far heavier than anything under California's misdemeanor system.
 Humboldt County's spot in the Emerald Triangle, connected by Highway 101 and Highway 299 to the wider interstate system, means this risk comes up more here than in most places.
 We check where the cannabis was actually headed in every case, and if it stayed inside California, we work to keep it there.

 Can police search my car just because it smells like cannabis?